OfficialPhilcomm/retropie-music/readme.md

 - Errors that occur that prevent the script from running

 ## Uninstall
+### With RetroPie Setup
+You can use the RetroPie Setup package section to uninstall the script.
+It is in the experimental section.
+### Manual
 Steps:
 1. Press F4 on the keyboard
-2. On the keyboard, enter `wget -O - "https://raw.githubusercontent.com/OfficialPhilcomm/retropie-music/master/uninstall.sh" | sudo bash`
+2. On the keyboard, enter `wget -O - "https://raw.githubusercontent.com/OfficialPhilcomm/retropie-music/master/manual_uninstall.sh" | sudo bash`

 ## Credits
 This script is a modified version of the script posted in `https://retropie.org.uk/forum/topic/347/background-music-continued-from-help-support`.
 I took the freedom of rewriting big parts of it since it wasn't working on newer machines for me.